 Is it okay to buy cheap racquets?

+As an intermediate, I expect that you already knew how important a good racquet is.
 Don’t buy cheap, crappy sticks EVER!
 It’s a waste of time and money.
 A quality racquet will improve your game by a lot.